nautes-labs/website/src/en/guide/user-guide/cluster.md

 }'
 ```

+### Execute host cluster registration request

-2. Use the curl command or other tools to execute the API request to register a host cluster.
+Use the curl command or other tools to execute the API request to register a host cluster.
-After the request is successful, the host cluster will be registered to the tenant management cluster, and components such as traefik will be installed in the host cluster.
-For the example of the host cluster resource file, refer to the host cluster property example in the [Register Virtual Cluster](deploy-an-application.md#register-virtual-cluster) section.
+After the request is successful, the host cluster's resource file will be written to the tenant configuration repository, and the host cluster will be registered in the tenant management cluster based on the resource file.
+Upon successful registration, components such as Traefik will be installed in the host cluster.

+### Compose virtual cluster registration request

-3. Generate an API request example by API definition `Cluster_SaveCluster` and add the access token as a request header.
+Compose an API request example by API definition `Cluster_SaveCluster` and add the access token as a request header.

 ```Shell
     # Replace the variable $api-server-address with the access address of the Nautes API Server